phansol/gremlin/README.md

 ## Quality control of input sequences
 Short inversion artifacts and artificial fluctuations in sequencing coverage are major sources of false-positive SV calls, commonly seen in whole-genome sequences of low-quality genomic DNA.
 Thus, we recommend checking your sequencing data as follows before applying GREMLIN.

-Before running the following commands, install required packages using `Rscript requirements.qc.R`
+Before running the following commands, install required packages using `Rscript codes/requirements.qc.R`

 ### Flag for short inversion artifacts
 The following command will estimate the fraction of short inversions among total read pairs using [samtools](http://www.htslib.org/).
 If your data has an exceptionally high fraction of short inversions, you will get a fail flag, and the refined list (GREMLIN’s output) may include many short inversion errors.
 ```
-Usage: 1_quality_check/samtools_short_inv.sh [TUMOR_BAM/CRAM] [THREADS]
+Usage: sh codes/1_quality_check/samtools_short_inv.sh [TUMOR_BAM/CRAM] [THREADS]

 Output: [TUMOR_BAM/CRAM].shinv.pass or [TUMOR_BAM/CRAM].shinv.fail
 ```

 ### Flag for variable sequencing coverage
 The artificial fluctuations in the sequencing coverage can be estimated as follows.
-The number of aligned reads across the genome will be inferred by [indexcov](https://github.com/brentp/goleft/tree/master/indexcov).
+The number of aligned reads across the genome will be inferred by indexcov which can be installed from [here](https://github.com/brentp/goleft/tree/master/indexcov).
 Then, the depth ratio between tumor and normal sequences will be fitted into step functions to offset the variabilities derived from copy number variations.
 The overall coverage fluctuation will be measured as the mean squared deviation between the depth ratios and the fitted lines.
 ```
-Usage for bam: 1_quality_check/indexcov_read_depth.bam.sh [TUMOR_BAM] [NORMAL_BAM] [OUTPUT_DIRECTORY] [REFERENCE_BUILD] [REFERENCE_FASTA_INDEX]
+Usage for bam: sh codes/1_quality_check/indexcov_read_depth.bam.sh [TUMOR_BAM] [NORMAL_BAM] [OUTPUT_DIRECTORY] [REFERENCE_BUILD] [REFERENCE_FASTA_INDEX]
-Usage for cram: 1_quality_check/indexcov_read_depth.cram.sh [TUMOR_CRAM] [NORMAL_CRAM] [OUTPUT_DIRECTORY] [REFERENCE_BUILD] [REFERENCE_FASTA_INDEX]
+Usage for cram: sh codes/1_quality_check/indexcov_read_depth.cram.sh [TUMOR_CRAM] [NORMAL_CRAM] [OUTPUT_DIRECTORY] [REFERENCE_BUILD] [REFERENCE_FASTA_INDEX]

 Output: [TUMOR_BAM/CRAM].depth_ratio.png
         [TUMOR_BAM/CRAM].depth.pass or [TUMOR_BAM/CRAM].depth.fail